-Some people are interested in extending these benefits to other loans.
-It is often possible to transfer other debts onto a balance transfer credit card (although policies differ from bank to bank).
-Potential examples include personal loans, car loans, student loans and home equity loans.
-However, it’s usually best to only use a balance transfer card to lower your existing credit card debt burden.
-Here’s why.
+You might be interested in extending these benefits to other loans — personal, car, student or home equity — and you can often transfer those kinds of debts onto a balance transfer credit card (although policies differ from bank to bank).
+It’s usually best, however, to only use a balance transfer card to lower your existing credit card debt burden.
+Here’s why:

-Your interest rate will be much higher after the 0% term expires
+Your interest rate will be much higher after the 0 percent term expires

 At some point, the party is going to end.
-And once your 0% balance transfer offer expires, there’s a good chance your interest rate will skyrocket to something like 15%, 20% or even 25%.
+And once your 0 percent balance transfer offer expires, there’s a good chance your interest rate will skyrocket to something like 20 percent or even 25 percent.

-That’s common for a credit card, but it’s probably much higher than you’re paying on a car, student or home equity loan.
+That kind of interest rate is common for a credit card, but it’s probably much higher than the one you’re paying on a car, student or home equity loan.
 You typically have a lot more time to pay those debts, too.
-And those are more likely to offer other benefits (for example, student and home equity loans can be tax-deductible, and student loans are especially likely to offer possible forgiveness and forbearance options).
-Think about the entire picture, not just the 0% window.
+And those debts are more likely to offer other benefits (for example, student and home equity loans can be tax-deductible, and student loans might offer forgiveness and forbearance options).
+So, it’s important to think about the entire picture, not just the 0 percent window.

 Balance transfer fees are common

-Almost all balance transfer cards charge an upfront transfer fee; it’s usually between 3% and 5% of the amount you’re transferring.
-This fee could be well worth it if it helps you avoid a 20% credit card APR for a year or more, but it’s a reason to think twice before moving a lower-rate debt to a balance transfer card.
+Almost all balance transfer cards charge an upfront transfer fee, typically between 3 percent and 5 percent of the amount you’re transferring.
+This fee could be well worth it if it helps you avoid a 20 percent credit card APR for a year or more, but it’s a reason to think twice before moving a lower-rate debt to a balance transfer card.

 Your credit limit will probably be relatively low

-If you haven’t already been convinced not to use a balance transfer card for anything but credit card debt, consider this: Your balance transfer card will probably have a credit limit much lower than what you owe on your car, student or home equity loan.
-Equifax reported the average limit for a credit card opened in January 2021 was just $4,067.
+If you’re not already convinced not to use a balance transfer card for anything but credit card debt, consider this: Your balance transfer card will probably have a credit limit that’s much lower than what you owe on your car, student or home equity loan.
+In fact, Equifax reported the average limit for a credit card opened in January 2021 was just $4,067.

+Balance transfers come with limitations.
 Let’s say you have $3,000 of credit card debt with a certain bank.
-You can’t transfer that to a balance transfer card that you open with the same bank.
+You can’t transfer that to a balance transfer card from the same bank.
 Similarly, if you have an auto loan with Bank XYZ, you can’t move that auto loan debt to a balance transfer card that’s also issued by Bank XYZ.

-Beyond that, your mileage will vary.
-Some banks are choosier than others regarding which external debts you can move onto a balance transfer card and whether they provide balance transfer checks for added flexibility.
-If you still want to pay off a loan with a balance transfer after reading this, I’d suggest calling customer service to make sure your individual circumstances are permitted before you apply.
+In addition, some banks are stricter than others regarding which external debts you can move to a balance transfer card and whether they provide balance transfer checks for added flexibility.
+If you still want to pay off a loan with a balance transfer after reading this, call your issuer’s customer service department before you apply to make sure you can actually do what you want to accomplish.

-Balance transfer credit cards are an excellent way to get out of credit card debt.
-Let’s say you owe $5,000 at 16%.
+Balance transfer credit cards offer an excellent way to get out of credit card debt.
+For example, let’s say you owe $5,000 at 16 percent interest.
 If you only make minimum payments, you’ll be in debt for more than 15 years, and you’ll end up paying a grand total of about $10,400.

-A much better option would be to transfer that balance to a card such as the U.S. Bank Visa® Platinum Card, which has a 20-billing-cycle 0% balance transfer promotion (after that, the variable APR ranges from 15.24% to 25.24%).
-Including the 3% transfer fee, you would only have to pay about $258 per month to knock out the entire debt before the interest-free clock expires.
+A much better option would be to transfer that balance to a card such as the U.S. Bank Visa® Platinum Card, which has a 20-billing-cycle and 0 percent balance transfer promotion (after that, the variable APR ranges from 16.74 percent to 26.74 percent).
+Including the 3 percent or $5 (whichever is higher) transfer fee, you would only have to pay about $258 per month to knock out the entire debt before the interest-free clock expires.